connornishijima/sensory_bridge_docs/purchase.md

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/purchase.jpg?raw=true)

-# Purchase SENSORY BRIDGE and MicroDose
+# Purchase SENSORY BRIDGE / MicroDose

-Both Sensory Bridge and MicroDose are available for sale on the Lixie Labs store. (hosted on lectronz.com)
+Both Sensory Bridge and MicroDose are available separately for sale on the Lixie Labs store. (hosted on lectronz.com)

 Current prices for each are: